updated on January 18 2025

 My Fishing Cape Cod member Eddy Kooyomjian of Monomoy Tackle (left) has a 21 foot Steiger Craft which I've now fished from on two occasions.
 During our first trip together I captured some eye opening underwater footage of sea robin schools which you can check out here.

-The past few days on Cape Cod (from May 7-11) have been gale conditions with rain and strong winds from the northeast.
+The days after this specific trip (from May 7-11) saw gale conditions with rain and strong winds from the northeast.
 However, on May 6th it was the "calm before the storm" and Eddy and I hoped to make the most of this small weather window.

 Upon arriving we noticed a fleet of perhaps 30 boats.
 Some of the boats were anchored, while others were drifting.
 Eddy chose a spot where he has done well in the past and we started getting ready to fish.
 Suddenly we heard a splash and a loud spout noise off the starboard side - it was a whale!